On Scaling Up 3D Gaussian Splatting Training: Additional Preliminaries Observations Details

 In the main text, some steps of 3DGS are not mentioned, but these steps can also be parallelized.
 The Gaussian transformation backward and gradient updates by the optimizer are also Gaussian-wise computations and will be distributed the same way as the Gaussian transformation forward.
 Similarly, the Render Backward and Loss Backward computations are pixel-wise and will be distributed just like the Render Forward.

-Regarding the memory aspect, each Gaussian has independent transformed states, gradients, optimizer states, and parameters for each camera view.
+Regarding the memory aspect, each Gaussian has independent transformed states, gradients, optimizer states, and parameters.
 Therefore, we save these states together on the corresponding GPU that contains their parameters.
 And activation states like significant Z-buffers, auxiliary buffers for sorting and other functions, loss intermediate activations are managed pixel-wise along with the image distribution.

 Regarding densification mechanism, since we clone, split or prune Gaussians independently based on their variance, we perform this process locally on the GPU that stores them.